Come Bye BC Rescue Logo

 8. Flea/tick treatment.
 Each pup or dog is given flea and/or tick treatment monthly as dictated by the time of year.

 9. Other treatment.
-We typically run bloodwork and dental exams on dogs over the age of 5 years.
-If we notice anything that does not seem normal, (awkward gait, sneezing and/or coughing, cloudy eyes, etc.) a veterinarian or veterinarian specialist will be consulted.
-Appropriate treatment will be administered before the dog goes to her/his forever home.
+If necessary, we will run bloodwork and do dental exams on dogs over the age of 5 years.
+If we notice anything that does not seem normal (awkward gait, sneezing and/or coughing, cloudy eyes, etc.), a veterinarian or veterinarian specialist will be consulted.
+Appropriate treatment will be administered before the dog goes to its forever home.